AnonymousgitT/complex-question-answering-evaluation-of-GPT-family/README.md

 # Datasets we use

-Given that the training data of the Language Model (LLM) covers Wikipedia extensively, we have opted to evaluate our model using open-domain complex question-answering datasets related to Wikipedia.
-Specifically, we have curated a set of 8 distinct datasets for this purpose, as follows:
+To highlight the complexity of the testing questions and the breadth of the testing dataset, after careful consideration, we selected six representative English monolingual KBQA datasets and two multilingual KBQA datasets for evaluation.

 :collision: Please note : The links in the `Source` section below refer to the original datasets as published by their respective authors.
 For our experiments in this paper, we have processed these datasets accordingly, including random sampling and formatting.
 Please download the datasets used in our experiments from this folder: [datasets](datasets).